athomasq/athomasq.github.io/navigation/about.md

     - (Smarts are not enough)
 * Be deliberate and comfortable with risk.
     - (Most people are impulsive and risk-averse)
-* Commit deeply but be flexible; strong opinions, weakly held.
+* Combine optimism about technology with realism about humanity.
 * If you're not curious, what's the point?
     - (This is a good filtering function)
 * Be kind, but recognize that kindness has multiple dimensions.
 * Character is grace under pressure.
     - When the chips are down, who do you want to be?
 * Luck matters a lot, but you can often make your own luck.
-* Combine optimism about technology with realism about humanity.
 * Arguments about means are often actually about variances.
 * Knowing your own preferences is the key to happiness.
 * If you don't blow your own trumpet, it shall remain unblown.